2020 Case Studies in Data Analysis Competition

 The Committee of the Award for Case Studies in Data Analysis will consider such attributes as result accuracy, innovation of the analysis methods, technical clarity, and cohesiveness of the analysis, interpretation and presentation of results in choosing winning teams.

-Each poster will be evaluated based on the pre-defined criteria (see the Poster Judging Form here by two judging teams (2 judges per team).
-The judging teams will make consensus of the ranking of all participating teams for each of the two case studies, respectively.
+Each poster will be evaluated based on the pre-defined criteria (see the Poster Judging Form here by a team with 3-4 judges.
+The judging team members will make a consensus of the ranking of all participating teams for each of the two case studies, respectively.